 - 1. Not all courses are offered every year. - 2.
-Lancaster County Career and Technology Center (LCCTC) and Thaddeus Stevens Early Enrollment Program (TSEE): - Grade 12 students must fulfill Dayspring Bible and Senior Thesis requirements, as well as meeting LCCTC or TSEE requirements.
-The students will receive 5.0 credits after the successful completion of requirements in addition to the Dayspring required credits. - Note: Generally, grade 11 students considered under special needs policy may attend the LCCTC Half-Day Program.
+Lancaster County Career and Technology Center (LCCTC) and Thaddeus Stevens Early Enrollment Program (TSEE): - Grade 12 students must fulfill Dayspring Bible and Senior Thesis requirements, as well as meet LCCTC or TSEE requirements.
+Such students will receive 5.0 credits after the successful completion of these program requirements. - Note: Generally, grade 11 students under special needs policy may attend the LCCTC Half-Day Program.
 The students receive 3 credits for a half-day program after the successful completion of LCCTC requirements.